Graph Fourier transform: Image compression

 Representing signals in frequency domain is a common approach to data compression.
 As graph signals can be sparse in their graph spectral domain, the graph Fourier transform can also be used for image compression.

 Graph noise reduction

 Similar to classical noise reduction of signals based on Fourier transform, graph filters based on the graph Fourier transform can be designed for graph signal denoising.

 Data classification

 As the graph Fourier transform enables the definition of convolution on graphs, it makes possible to adapt the conventional convolutional neural networks (CNN) to work on graphs.
-Graph structured semi-supervised learning algorithms such as graph convolutional network (GCN), are able to propagate the labels of a graph signal throughout the graph with a small subset of labelled nodes, theoretically operating as a first order approximation of spectral graph convolutions without computing the graph Laplacian and its eigendecomposition.
+Graph structured semi-supervised learning algorithms such as graph convolutional network (GCN), are able to propagate the labels of a graph signal throughout the graph with a small subset of labeled nodes, theoretically operating as a first order approximation of spectral graph convolutions without computing the graph Laplacian and its eigendecomposition.

 Toolbox

 GSPBOX is a toolbox for signal processing of graphs, including the graph Fourier transform.
 It supports both Python and MATLAB languages.